lilek108/Environmental-Protection-Expenditures-2006-2024-Part-1/README.md

 After uploading mentioned dataset into pgAdmin data were extracted in appropriate aggragations using **PostgreSQL** ("eco_tables.sql") resulting in six **csv files** (folder "clean data").

-**!IMPORTANT: The information about the amount of expenses is not available for all transactions, but only for "public-available" ("verejny") transactions (see column "duvernost" in eco_expenses.csv): this problem is covered in details in Part 2 (EDA)!**
+**!IMPORTANT: The information about the amount of expenses is not available for all transactions, but only for "public-available" ("verejny") transactions (see column "duvernost" in eco_expenses.csv): this problem is covered in details in [Part 2 (EDA)](https://github.com/lilek108/Environmental-Protection-Expenditures-2006-2024-Part-2/tree/main)!**

 # Executive Summary

 Based on public-available information about the amount of expenses (~ 84 % of all dataset), environmental protection expenditures grew from **CZK 439 million** in 2006 to **CZK 1.6 billion** in 2024, indicating a **substantial increase** in investments and prioritization of environmental initiatives. **Waste Management and Wastewater Management dominate funding**, reflecting a current focus on managing and treating waste over other environmental programs.
-Most spending is **operational** and heavily supported by **non-financial enterprises**, highlighting reliance on private-sector contributions.
-Some programs, particularly **Research and Development and Noise Reduction**, show **high volatility**, suggesting challenges in maintaining consistent long-term funding, especially in the field of **Radiation Protection with its extreme spikes in funding changes**.
+The biggest part of spending is **operational** and mostly supported by **non-financial enterprises**, highlighting reliance on private-sector contributions.
+Some programs, particularly **Research and Development and Noise Reduction**, show **high volatility**, suggesting challenges in maintaining consistent long-term funding or the lack of data.
 Regionally, **Prague** receives the **largest share**, while **Karlovy Vary Region** has the **least funding**, but **many expenditures are unassigned**, signaling limitations in assessing true regional allocation.

 # Insights